GPT-5.6 cost-efficient tier vs OpenAI's small-model workhorse · research snapshot July 12, 2026

 • You process screenshots or computer-use tasks where speed matters and the context fits under 400K.

-Measure the premium on your own prompts
+Measure the trade-offs on your own prompts

 Run a shadow evaluation with the same tools, context, acceptance tests and latency budget.
 The 8.3-point SWE-Bench difference is a starting hypothesis, not your product's final conversion rate.